To the tired momma…

 I see you.
-The momma with a diaper bag slung over your shoulder.
-The momma with the screaming kid.
-The momma who has not has a solid 4 hours sleep in forever.
-To the momma with the fluids all over….snot, tears, vomit and even worse…hey, we have all had the diaper fail!
+The momma with a diaper bag slung over your shoulder and the momma with the screaming kid.
+The poor momma who has not has a solid 4 hours sleep in forever.
+And the mother with the fluids all over….snot, tears, vomit and even worse…hey, we have all had the diaper fail!
 To the single momma working so hard to provide.
-To the momma with the child with specific needs.
+And to the momma with the child with specific needs.
 I see you.
-I see how tired you are.
-I have news for you.
+I see how tired you are and have news for you.
 It.
 Won’t.
 Last!
 It won’t.
 Not forever.
 It may not seem like it at the time.
-The middle of the night feedings.
-The middle of the night sick runs.
-The middle of the night…..!
+The middle of the night feedings and the middle of the night sick runs.
+Why is it always the middle of the night…..!
 The early mornings.
 The meal prep.
 The laundry.
 The constant running.
 It will not last forever.

 I was laying in bed last night….the last one horizontal because that is what we moms do!
 I began to think of how much my little one has grown and changed.
 She came to live with my husband and I just shy of 5.
 She came with issues.
 Sleep issues.
 Food issues.
 Bathroom issues.
 Loads of appointments and running around.
 I was tired!
 Sleep issues meant that I was running back and forth several times a night to comfort.
 To resettle and retuck.
 Getting her to sleep and stay asleep was a major event.
 Then the food issues.
 Her daily food intake was like sudoku.
 What would she eat today?
 She weighed 22 pounds and was grossly underweight so she HAD to eat.
 I all but stood on my head to get her to eat.
 Thank the Lord for peanut butter on a spoon!